 If the malware is able to gain admin privileges, it will infect some of the keys at admin/system-level privileges:

-Apart from above registry keys that malware exploits, malware sometimes also exploits other keys which are used to start background services like remote registry service.
+Apart from the above registry keys that malware exploits, malware sometimes also exploits other keys that are used to start background services like remote registry service.
 The malware registers itself as a service and persists itself in the registry keys.
 These keys are located at:

 Malware authors place their malicious files under startup directory and create a shortcut to the location pointed by the subkey Startup which will launch the service automatically on login/reboot.
 Startup keys are located at both Local Machine and Current User: